The Original Estate Tax Return

 Within 60 days of the date the final appraisal values have been determined, an estate could then perfect its Protective Section 6166 Election by filing its notice of final election with IRS and paying any past-due amounts that might be shown in its computation.

 If an IRS audit (examination) of the estate tax return occurs before final values have been determined, the valuation issues could be resolved during the audit and a final section 6166 election could be filed with the examining IRS Estate Tax Attorney at the conclusion of the audit.
-It could also be filed with the IRS service center (currently Cincinnati Campus) within 60 days after the estate receives notice and demand for payment of the deficiency determined at the conclusion of the IRS field audit.
+It could also be filed with the IRS service center (Kansas City since Jul-01-2019, formerly Cincinnati Campus) within 60 days after the estate receives notice and demand for payment of the deficiency determined at the conclusion of the IRS field audit.